doctrine/dbal/en/reference/types.rst

         return true;
     }

-Then you can override the methods convertToPhpValueSQL and convertToDatabaseValueSQL :
+Then you override the methods convertToPhpValueSQL and convertToDatabaseValueSQL :

 ::